2025 West Asia Baseball Cup

 The 2025 West Asia Baseball Cup was the 16th edition of the tournament, held in Karaj, Iran from May 1–8, 2025.
 Karaj was previously awarded the 2021 West Asia Baseball Cup before it was cancelled due to the COVID-19 pandemic.

 The tournament was initially scheduled to be held in October 2024 in Pakistan.
 Pakistan was confirmed as host during a meeting in Taiwan in May 2024, with five teams expected to participate.
 However, Pakistan and several other West Asian national baseball teams instead participated in the Baseball United Arab Classic, held in November 2024 in Dubai.

-The tournament was won by Palestine, earning them their first ever international title.
+The tournament was won by Palestine, their first ever international title.